ivos/git-crash-course/Readme.md

     # Your branch and 'origin/feature/edit-customer' have diverged,
     # and have 1 and 1 different commit each, respectively.

-it means that someone else have moved the remote branch on a commit that is not based on the last commit your local branch points to.
+it means that someone else have moved the remote branch onto a commit that is not based on the last commit your local branch points to.
 This usually never happens with main branches like `master` and `develop`, but it may frequently happen with feature branches.